tgaspar/linux-fe/docs/workshop/shell-scripting.md

 What happened?

 When we executed `$number` the terminal looked at its value and substituted the command with a `1`.
-This is essentially the same as simply trying to exectue `1` as a command:
+This is essentially the same as simply trying to execute `1` as a command:
 ```
 $ 1
 1: command not found